Mariners announce player development and minor league coaching staffs for the 2019 season

 - Manager: Dave Berg

-- Pitching Coach: Alon Leichman
+- Pitching coach: Alon Leichman

-- Hitting Coach: Eric Farris
+- Hitting coach: Eric Farris

-- Athletic Trainer: Josh Gallagher
+- Athletic trainer: Josh Gallagher

-- Performance Specialist: Kevin Childs
+- Performance specialist: Kevin Childs

 After working as a hitting coach the past two seasons in the organization, Berg takes over as manager of the new affiliate in West Virginia.
 He previously spent seven years in the Marlins organization as a coach.
-Farris moves up from Everett while Leichmon was promoted from the DSL Mariners.
+Farris moves up from Everett while Leichman was promoted from the DSL Mariners.

 Short Season-A Everett AquaSox